-I am a firm believer in Nature being utilitarian.
+I am firm believer in Nature being utilitarian.
 Things occur for a reason, and the reason usually has to do with survival.
 Basically, when it comes to living organisms, things happen to either ensure their survival or hasten their extinction, as the case may be.
 There is no middle way in Nature.
-An organism is either fit to stay, fit to fit in as it were, or else it is deemed a failure, a dead-end, and it must go.
+An organism is either fit to stay, fit to fit in, or else it is deemed a failure, a dead-end, and it must go.
 Countless species have come and gone based strictly on this elegant principle.
 Does the suicidal nature of cancer point in the latter direction, or does it have some other, less depressing (for us) purpose?

 But like other delusions of grandeur, it is nothing but folly, shortsighted, ignorant folly.
 As the cell’s power grows, its universe collapses all around it.
-And at the height of its expansion and power, its world comes to an end and it dies along with the body that it killed.
+And at the height of its expansion and power, its world comes to an end and it dies along with the body that it has killed.
 It’s a suicide murder, and it is tragic like all avoidable tragedies.

 And yet cancer is no epidemic.
 It is not a foreign pathogen attacking us.
 It is “us” attacking ourselves.
 As such it has no precedent.
 When a species develops mutations that place its own survival in jeopardy it is Nature’s way of questioning its viability.